-Divorce mediationinvolves having a divorcing couple identify issues that are important to their unique situation and prioritizing these issues.
+Divorce mediationinvolves having a divorcing couple identify issues that are important to their unique situation and prioritize these issues.
 The identified priorities become the agenda.
 If the divorcing couple has minor children, often a mediation may begin with crafting a parenting plan together that will include resolution of issues such as custody, parenting schedules, holidays, vacations, and child support.
-If there are no minor children, a mediation may begin with discussion of how to divide assets and liabilities, how to calculate spousal support if applicable, and what to do about real estate, taxes, retirement, insurance, and other issues.
-At the conclusion of mediation, the mediator will draft an agreement that includes all areas of agreement.
+If there are no minor children, a mediation may begin with discussion of how to divide assets and liabilities, how to calculate spousal support if applicable, and what to do about real estate, personal property, taxes, retirement, health and life insurance, and other issues.
+At the conclusion of mediation, the mediator will draft an agreement that reflects the joint decisions made in mediation.
 The parties are encouraged to have separate attorneys review the agreement.
 Once signed by the parties, the agreement becomes an enforceable contract.

-Intra-family mediation is a process in which a mediator helps to facilitate conversation between parents, parent and teen, siblings, and blended family members.
+Intra-family mediation is a process in which a mediator helps to facilitate conversation between parents, parents and children, siblings, and blended family members.

 Eldercare decision making involves having family discussions about aging issues and decisions regarding aging parents, such as whether a parent should live in a retirement home or continue to live on his or her own.